renancaldas/git-hook-listener/README.md

 ```
   // In CMD, write:
-  $ vi ~/.netrc
+  $ nano ~/.netrc

-  // Add these lines:
+  // And add these lines:
   machine github.com (or bitbucket.org)
   login [YOUR_USER]
   password [YOUR_PASS]

-  // And save it using:
+  // Save it using: CMD + o
-  // ESC, then :wq (you will see at the botton) and press ENTER
+  // And exit using: CMD + x
 ```
 ##### 2) Download this project
 ```